 Toxic Algae Blooms Harmful to Pets

-Harmful Algae Blooms are caused by an overgrowth of naturally occurring cyanobacteria which live in fresh, salt, or brackish water.
-These overgrowth events or algal blooms tend to occur when the water is warm, stagnant, and full nutrients such as fertilizer, a farm runoff, or storm drain discharge.
+Harmful Algae Blooms are caused by an overgrowth of naturally occurring cyanobacteria, which live in fresh, salt, or brackish water.
+These overgrowth events or algal blooms tend to occur when the water is warm, stagnant and full of nutrients such as fertilizer, farm runoff, or storm drain discharge.

 Warm, stagnant bodies of water may be filled with a variety of disease-causing organisms, especially when they are filled by waters draining from cities, fertilized soils, and farm environments.
-Increasing water temperatures and nutrient content mean suitable conditions for harmful algal blooms in both fresh and salt waters.
-It is best to avoid water which appears scummy, unclear, warm, stagnant, or covered with foam.
+Increasing water temperatures and nutrient content mean suitable conditions for harmful algal blooms in fresh and salt waters.
+It is best to avoid water that appears scummy, unclear, warm, stagnant, or covered with foam.
 While cyanobacteria do not directly cause infections, they can make large amounts of toxins called cyanotoxins.
 These toxins can damage the brain, liver, and skin, resulting in sickness or death.
-The most commonly affected animals are those that drink or swim in water during or just after an algal bloom.
+The most commonly affected animals drink or swim in water during or just after an algal bloom.
 Severe symptoms can occur within an hour of drinking or bathing in contaminated water.

 Difficult to Detect and Treat

 There are no known antidotes to cyanotoxins.
 The toxins cannot be eliminated by boiling or filtering contaminated water.
 If you think that your pet has been swimming in contaminated water during an algal bloom, immediately bathe them with clean water.
 Even licking or grooming themselves after bathing in contaminated water can cause serious illness.
-Signs associated with the consumption of cyanobacteria-contaminated water or food may include vomiting, drooling, convulsion, tremor, Seizure, or weakness.
+Signs associated with cyanobacteria-contaminated water or food consumption may include vomiting, drooling, convulsion, tremor, Seizure, or weakness.
 These signs often occur rapidly – sometimes within an hour of the initial exposure.

-Unfortunately, there are no at-home tests for cyanotoxins which may be difficult to detect.
+Unfortunately, there are no at-home tests for cyanotoxins, which may be difficult to detect.
 State and local public health agencies often issue red tide/cyanobacteria warnings around common swimming locations if they are known to contain harmful algal blooms.
-These harmful algal blooms can be prevented by reducing fertilizer use, maintaining sewers/septic systems or by allowing plants, trees, and bivalve muscles to grow near the water’s edge.
+These harmful algal blooms can be prevented by reducing fertilizer use, maintaining sewers/septic systems, or allowing plants, trees, and bivalve muscles to grow near the water’s edge.